palakbhawsar98/Ansible-Notes/README.md

 # Ansible
 Playbooks are the files where the Ansible code is written.
 Playbooks are written in YAML format.
 YAML means "Yet Another Markup Language,"

+#Inventory
+The Ansible inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.

 #Vars : Vars defines the variables which you can use in your playbook.
 Its usage is similar to the variables in any programming language.
 Example:vars:
         car_model: 'BMW'